 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate The European Union Times a far-right biased conspiracy website that also publishes fake news and promotes hatred toward immigrants, minorities, and Jews.
+- Overall, we rate The European Union Times as a far-right-biased conspiracy website that also publishes fake news and promotes hatred toward immigrants, minorities, and Jews.

 Bias Rating: RIGHT CONSPIRACY-PSEUDOSCIENCE

 Traffic/Popularity: Minimal Traffic

 Founded in 2009, The European Union Times is a far-right conspiracy website that does not always publish factual news.
 According to their about page the “European Union Times is an international newspaper based in Europe with operational branches in the Netherlands, Poland, Italy, Russia, the United States of America and Canada.”

 They also proclaim their ideology, which can best be described as some hybrid form of Nazism “To make things clear, we DO endorse communism in its original Soviet Union form, we disavow Antifa as not real communists but as a bunch of Satanist schizophrenics who should all be sent to the Siberian gulags.
 We also support nationalism!
 We are both socialists and nationalists.
 Had the Axis and the USSR got along back in the 40s as they should have, the world would have been a totally different place now (for the good).”

 The EU Times lacks transparency as they do not list names associated with the website, nor authors or owners.

 Funded by / Ownership